 Our information security policies include a global security policy, BC/DR, incident response, data classification, asset management, HR and compliance.
 Policies are reviewed annually and when material changes occur.
 Employees are required to complete security awareness training.

 Sonatype’s product security team has built a secure development lifecycle, which primarily leverages our own products and OWASP practices.
 While we strive to catch all vulnerabilities in the design and testing phases, we understand that sometimes mistakes happen.
 With this in mind, we have a public bug disclosure program to facilitate responsible disclosure of potential security vulnerabilities.
 All identified vulnerabilities are validated for accuracy, triaged, and tracked to resolution.

 Our BC/DR controls are tested no less than annually.
 Multi-factor authentication is implemented for the general population to access email, files and other services.
-MFA is also required to access the production environment within AWS.
+MFA + VPN is required to access the production environment within AWS.
 AWS security controls include IAM, Guard Duty, VPCs with Security Groups and Cloud Trail.
-Our incident response plan includes basic roles and responsibilities, escalation and communication.
+Our incident response planning includes; defined roles and responsibilities, escalation, communication, and regular testing.